IGSF1

 Immunoglobulin superfamily, member 1 is a plasma membrane glycoprotein encoded by the IGSF1 gene, which maps to the X chromosome in humans and other mammalian species.

 Function

 IGSF1's function in normal cells is unresolved.
 The protein is a member of the immunoglobulin (Ig) superfamily.
-It was predicted to contain 12 Ig loops, a transmembrane domain, and a short cytoplasmic tail.
+It was predicted to contain 12 Ig domains, a transmembrane domain, and a short cytoplasmic tail.
 However, during translation of the protein, it is cleaved into amino- and carboxy-terminal domains (NTD and CTD, respectively).
 Only the CTD is trafficked to the plasma membrane.
 The NTD is trapped within the endoplasmic reticulum (ER).
 Pathogenic mutations in the IGSF1 gene block the transport of the CTD to the plasma membrane.

 Clinical relevance

 Mutations in IGSF1 cause a condition called IGSF1 deficiency syndrome or central hypothyroidism/testicular enlargement (CHTE).
 The condition, which affects an estimated 1:100,000 people, is more common in males than females.
 Most affected males are discovered through neonatal screening for hypothyroidism.
 The extent of hypothyroidism is variable, but most male cases require treatment with thyroid hormone replacement.
 Males with IGSF1 deficiency exhibit enlarged testicles (also known as macroorchidism) and a delay in the development of secondary sexual characteristics.
 Post-pubertally, there is no evidence of impaired fertility in these men.

 The IGSF1 gene is also active in the brain and in the developing liver.
 It can also become reactivated in liver cancer (hepatocellular carcinoma).